edevio/Disable-Work-Mail/README.md

 osascript is neccessary as cron can't call an applescript directly

-To customise replace Dev with the name of the email account you wish to be the subject.
+To customise replace Dev etc with the name of the email account you wish to be the subject.

 Recognition